-Associate Professor Angela Dawson is a public health social scientist with expertise in maternal and reproductive health service delivery to priority populations in Australia and low and middle-income countries.
+Professor Angela Dawson is a public health social scientist with expertise in maternal and reproductive health service delivery to priority populations in Australia and low and lower middle-income countries.
 Angela is an NHMRC Translational research fellow examining approaches to counselling women with FGM at the point of care and the recipient of the Sax prize for research impact.
 She has undertaken research into to the delivery of reproductive health services in humanitarian emergencies, the management and referral of women who have experienced domestic violence as well as access to abortion and emergency contraceptive pills in Australia and internationally.
 Angela is the convenor of the Public Health Association of Australian Women’s Health Special Interest group, a member of the Interagency working group of reproductive health in crisis and an Associate Editor of the journal BMC Pregnancy and Childbirth.

 Angela has a special interest in Indigenous health and innovative approaches to delivering drug and alcohol services.
 She has been involved in the evaluation of Aboriginal child health programs across NSW.
 Angela is a chief investigator on an ARC funded discovery project examining the use of qualitative research to inform policy and practice in Aboriginal health services research.
 She is also an associate investigator on the Centre for Research Excellence on Indigenous Health and Alcohol at the University of Sydney and an NHMRC Global Alliance for Chronic Diseases grant examining the scaling up of a community based alcohol education program in rural Sri Lankan villages.

-Angela has over 80 publications in peer-reviewed journals and she has written numerous reports and papers for governments and United Nations bodies.
-She has over 17 years experience in the areas of Indigenous Australian and international health, primary health care services, workforce development, health promotion and health communication.
+Angela has over 100 publications in peer-reviewed journals and written numerous reports and papers for governments and United Nations bodies.
+She has over 20 years experience in the areas of Indigenous Australian and international health, primary health care services, workforce development, health promotion and health communication.
 Angela was involved with the National Malaria Control Programme in five African countries, a Gates funded project with the Liverpool School of Tropical Medicine and the London School of Hygiene and Tropical Medicine.
 She has also designed programmes to develop dialogue and debate between journalists and public health practitioners in Africa, Asia and the Caribbean.